 - Inclusive (including targeting more seldom heard groups)

 Communication and Engagement Strategy

-Our Communication & Engagement Strategy has been refreshed to reflect these engagement principles.
+Our Communication and Engagement Strategy has been refreshed to reflect these engagement principles.

 We work closely with colleagues at Healthwatch Doncaster, who attend meetings of key committees at the CCG and also support us with on-going engagement projects.
 Here’s a link to their website and feedback centre.

 Updates on our engagement activities

 In addition, we have regular updates on engagement activity carried out in support of our priority areas of work.
 Please click on the following links:

 In Doncaster there are over 33,000 people providing unpaid care for a loved one.
 We are keen to ensure we support our carers and encourage you to let your GP Practice know if you are a carer.
 You will receive support to help you in this role.

 There is short film available here which explains the new Doncaster Carers Charter.

 We also have a number of leaflets and campaign materials that have been translated and made accessible to a number of audiences.
 If you would like a document translating or available in a different format, please contact us.